 A rivalry that divides one of the biggest cities in the country, USC and UCLA are only 10 miles apart geographically but are on two opposite sides of the spectrum when it comes to everything else.
 The winner of the crosstown game gets to claim the Victory Bell and many times the games puts the winner into the Rose Bowl (which is also UCLA’s home field).

-USC Trojans in the BCS National Championship, Bowl Games, and PAC 12 Championship
+USC Trojans in the College Football Playoff, Bowl Games, and PAC 12 Championship

 There is no doubt that USC is one of the top college football programs in the History of the sport.
-The Trojans have accomplished more than most other football programs can dream about; USC has won a BCS Championship in 2004, over 30 bowl games and a an earth shattering 34 Pac 10/12 conference championships.
-USC is a top contender to play in the PAC 12 and a BCS bowl just about every season.
+The Trojans have accomplished more than most other football programs can dream about; USC has won a National Championship in 2004, over 30 bowl games and a an earth shattering 34 Pac 10/12 conference championships.
+USC is a top contender to play in the PAC 12 and a New Year's 6 bowl game just about every season.
 Ticketcity offers tickets to all college football bowl games and the PAC 12 Championship Game.